 Employee productivity monitoring involves tracking and analyzing the performance and activities of employees during work hours.

-Using different tools and software, companies can see how track employees’ computer usage, time spent on various tasks, and the quality of their work.
+Using different tools and software, companies can track employees’ computer usage, time spent on various tasks, and the quality of their work.
 This helps businesses understand how efficiently employees are working and find ways to improve.
 The goal is to optimize workflows, enhance productivity, and ensure that employees are engaged in meaningful and productive work.

 Productivity monitoring also safeguards sensitive information.
 By monitoring employee activities, businesses can detect and prevent potential insider threats, data breaches, and other security risks.